 Chances are that your rent or mortgage is probably one of the highest payments you’ll have to make per month.
 If you don’t have a lot of income after being laid off or losing your job, an installment loan can help pay your rent for a month or two until you find a new job.

 Groceries are a major expense, especially for families.
 It’s easy to pay a couple of hundred dollars if you have several mouths to feed.
 It’s also one of the biggest expenses that often get overlooked.

 If you have a bigger family and need money to buy groceries each week, an installment loan can be a great way to ensure that your family is fed during a period of uncertainty.

 Utilities are an extremely important expense to think about when losing your job.
 It’s important to heat your house and keep the lights on.
 If you find yourself without a job and don’t know how you are going to pay for these utilities, an installment loan is a great way to fund this.

-On top of getting a personal loan to lessen the burden of financial issues during trying times, there are a couple of other actions you can take when unemployed to help your situation.
+On top of getting a personal loan to lessen the burden of financial issues during trying times, you can take some other actions when unemployed to help your situation.

-Becoming unemployed can be a really scary thing for many people, and unfortunately, a reality that many found themselves in in the past couple of years.
+Becoming unemployed can be a really scary thing for many people and a reality that many found themselves in in the past couple of years.

-If you find yourself unable to get government assistance or need more than that assistance provides, an installment loan is a great option to consider that will help you afford your necessities while finding new work.
+If you cannot get government assistance or need more than that assistance, an installment loan is a great option to consider that will help you afford your necessities while finding new work.